 Move the choke lever to the on position to close the choke and prevent dirt from falling into the air intake.
 Remove the filter and wipe out any remaining dirt from the air filter housing.
 Replace a dirty air filter with a new air filter.

-Bad Spark Plug in an STIHL Leaf Blower
+Bad Spark Plug in a STIHL Leaf Blower

 A fouled or damaged spark plug can prevent a STIHL leaf blower from starting.
-Remove the spark plug and inspect it for carbon buildup, a broke porcelain or burnt electrode.
+Remove the spark plug and inspect it for carbon buildup, broken porcelain, or burnt electrode.

 If you find damage or a spark plug that is very dark in color, replace it with a new spark plug.
 When the plug is damaged or dirty, it may have an intermittent spark problem or fail to work altogether resulting in starting issue.

 Make sure the spark plug is gapped according to the specifications provided by STIHL and the spark plug wire is securely attached.
 These two items can affect a leaf blower’s performance.

 STIHL Blower Spark Plug & Electrode Gap